 Rural Track Program

-The Sanford School of Medicine has long been recognized for our excellence in rural medical education.
-In 2012, U.S. News and World Report ranked the school 7th among U.S. medical schools in rural medicine.
-Four-week experiences in rural medicine during the 2nd and 4th years of medical school have been required curricular elements for many years.
-Building upon this tradition, and with the support of the South Dakota Board of Regents and Governor Dennis Daugaard, the South Dakota State Legislature approved an expansion in the school’s class size in the 2012 legislative session for the purpose of establishing the rural track program.
-Up to six students per year (1-2 per site) will be selected to participate in the program.
-The program will be established by July 2014.
+The Sanford School Of Medicine has long been recognized for our excellence in rural medical education.
+This includes being consistently ranked by U.S. News and World Report as a "top 10" medical school for rural medicine.
+Building upon this tradition, and with the support of the South Dakota Board of Regents and Governor Dennis Daugaard, the South Dakota State Legislature approved an expansion in the school's class size in the 2012 legislative session for the purpose of establishing the rural track program.
+Up to six students (1-2 per site) per year are selected to participate in the program.

 Learning will be enhanced through specialty clinics on-site, academic faculty visits, on-line cases, telemedicine, and videoconferencing.
-FARM instructors are provided faculty development opportunities to enhance their teaching skills.
 Community ambassadors will assist in introducing students to and engaging students in their communities.
-Scholarships will be available for participating students.
+Students will be provided housing at their rural sites.

-National studies have demonstrated that students trained in rural track programs, like FARM, perform at least as well as traditionally trained students on standardized and clinical skills testing.
+National studies have demonstrated that students trained in rural track programs, like FARM, perform at the same level as traditionally trained students on standardized and clinical skills testing.

 For more information, visit our FAQ page.